rhdhorchestrator/workflow-software-templates/scaffolder-templates/gitlab-workflows/advanced-workflow/docs/index.md

 # Admin Configurations

-This document will allow system admins more insight on the required setup to run the software template.
+This document will guide system admins on the required setup to run the software template.

 - [Gitlab Admin Info Doc](GitlabAdminInfoDoc.md)